evanbunnage/new-mac/README.md

 # new-mac

-The new-mac script is designed to be run before Homebrew or XCode tools are installed.
+The 'new-mac.sh' script is designed to be run before Homebrew or XCode tools are installed.
 Just download the file, run it from anywhere and it should Just Work™ as long as your name is Evan Bunnage and you have access to all my repos 🙂

-It's also written to be run again and again safely (at your own risk).
+It's also written to be run again and again safely* (*at your own risk).

+## Post install

-# Apps not in homebrew
+### Apps not in Homebrew

 - [Alttab](https://alt-tab-macos.netlify.app)
 - [iTerm2](https://iterm2.com/downloads.html)